Abdal: Function

 The missions of the Abdals are to be God's merciful subjects everywhere they reside and to render the helping blessing hand to all of God's creatures.

 It is said that a Badal exists in each continent.
 Although the majority live in "Al-Sham (Syria),"...some live in Iraq, some in Lebanon, some in Egypt, some in Antioch, some in al-Massisa, South Africa and others live throughout the rest of the world.".
 They have divine powers and super-natural abilities.
-A person does not recognize that he is one of the Abdal until he becomes aware of his status suddenly though a revelation.
+A person does not recognize that he is one of the Abdal until he becomes aware of his status suddenly through a revelation.
 It is said that a Badal can be identified through his continuous good deeds and forgiving nature.
 He may be rich or poor, married or bachelor, child or adult.
 Such concepts are established in the Sunni branch of Islam, and in particular in the latter's original Sufi schools of spiritual disciplines.

 The abdal function as the keepers of equilibrium in the world and preserve it between the times when prophets are present.
 Varying in classification and denomination, the identity of the abdal are entirely unknown to the public and even to themselves.
 With the ability to transmit blessings (baraka) and perform miracles (karāmāt) the abdal as a whole are able to adequately fill the role of prophet.
 Similarly, it is believed that when judgement day comes, they will act as intermediaries (šafāʿa) between God and the human race.